 I didn't really enjoy my time in Samui, it seemed too commercial for what I was traveling for, instead I traveled into Koh Phangan for a laid back time with a scooter, and if you can time it right you might be able to get to either a full moon party on Had Rin beach or (my personal favourite!) the half moon party out in the jungle in the middle of the island.

 I'm an avid scuba diver and got my ticket on Koh Tao which is an amazing little island.
 If you are a diver or want to be then definitely head to Koh Tao... you might be lucky enough to swim with a whale shark at Chumphon Pinnacle.
-You can do your open water dive course in 4 days. over 10 years ago
+You can do your open water dive course in 4 days. about 11 years ago

 From chang mai, go to the elephant nature park. www.elephantnaturepark.org Its amazing and inspirational, a park set up where used and abused elephants have been rescused and instead live in happiness.
 You can observe for a day, stay for a night or two or volunteer for a week (six days). i stayed for the week, which gives you a great insight into the way they act and interact with each other. very rewarding.

-added bonus: the BEST food you will ever eat!! its worth going for lunch just in itself :-) over 10 years ago
+added bonus: the BEST food you will ever eat!! its worth going for lunch just in itself :-) about 11 years ago